 The proposed development will be constructed at one time on Parcel O. No phasing is necessary.
-The proposed 206 multifamily DUs is within the density that has already been approved and tested for adequacy of public facilities.
+The proposed 206 multifamily dwelling units is within the density that has been already approved and tested for adequacy of public facilities.
 The proposed addition will have minimal effect on traffic, as the surrounding roads are constructed and equipped to handle more trips.
 The site is already served by public water and sewer and will not burden the system.